Bulgaria: Geography

-Bulgaria is a middle-sized country situated in Southeastern Europe, in the east of the Balkans.
+Bulgaria is a middle-sized country situated in Southeast Europe, in the east of the Balkans.
 Its territory covers an area of 110994 km2, while land borders with its five neighbouring countries run a total length of 1808 km, and its coastline is 354 km long.
-Bulgaria's geographic coordinates are 43° N 25° E. The most notable topographical features of the country are the Danubian Plain, the Balkan Mountains, the Thracian Plain, and the Rila-Rhodope massif.
+Bulgaria's geographic coordinates are 43° N 25° E. The most notable topographical features of the country are the Danubian Plain, the Balkan Mountains, the Upper Thracian Plain, and the Rila-Rhodope massif.
 The southern edge of the Danubian Plain slopes upward into the foothills of the Balkans, while the Danube defines the border with Romania.
 The Thracian Plain is roughly triangular, beginning southeast of Sofia and broadening as it reaches the Black Sea coast.

 The Balkan mountains run laterally through the middle of the country from west to east.
 The mountainous southwest has two distinct alpine type ranges—Rila and Pirin, which border the lower but more extensive Rhodope Mountains to the east, and various medium altitude mountains to west, northwest and south, like Vitosha, Osogovo and Belasitsa.
 Musala, at 2925 m, is the highest point in both Bulgaria and the Balkans.
 The Black Sea coast is the country's lowest point.
 Plains occupy about one third of the territory, while plateaux and hills occupy 41%.
 Most rivers are short and with low water levels.
 The longest river located solely in Bulgarian territory, the Iskar, has a length of 368 km.
 The Struma and the Maritsa are two major rivers in the south.